Princeton University: Rankings

-Princeton ranked first in the 2021 U.S. News rankings for the tenth consecutive year.
-Princeton ranked fourth for undergrad teaching for 2021, falling from first place in the 2020 rankings.
-In the 2022 Times Higher Education assessment of the world's best universities, Princeton was ranked 7th.
-In the 2022 QS World University Rankings, it was ranked 20th overall in the world.

-In the 2021 U.S. News & World Report "Graduate School Rankings," 13 of Princeton's 14 graduate programs were ranked in their respective top 10 (with Engineering 22nd), 7 of them in the top 5, and two in the top spot (Economics and Mathematics).
+Princeton is one of the world's most prominent research universities, featured at the top of U.S. News & World Report's national university rankings for the ninth consecutive year in 2024, as well as topping comparable lists by Forbes and The Wall Street Journal.

 Research

 Princeton is classified among "R1: Doctoral Universities – Very high research activity."
-Based on data for the 2020 fiscal year, the university received approximately $250 million in sponsored research for its main campus, with 81.4% coming from the government, 12.1% from foundations, 5.5% from industry, and 1.0% from private and other.
+Based on data for the 2020 fiscal year, the university received approximately US$250 million in sponsored research for its main campus, with 81.4% coming from the government, 12.1% from foundations, 5.5% from industry, and 1.0% from private and other.
 An additional $120 million in sponsored research was for the Plasma Physics Lab; the main campus and the lab combined totaled to $370 million for sponsored research.
 Based on 2017 data, the university ranked 72nd among 902 institutions for research expenditures.

 Based on 2018 data, Princeton's National Academy Membership totaled to 126, ranking 9th in the nation.
 The university hosts 75 research institutes and centers and two national laboratories.
 Princeton is a member of the New Jersey Space Grant Consortium.

 Library system

-The Princeton University Library system houses over 13 million holdings through 11 buildings, including seven million bound volumes, making it one of the largest university libraries in the country.
+The Princeton University Library system houses over 13 million holdings through 11 buildings, including seven million bound volumes, making it one of the largest university libraries in the United States.
 Built in 1948, the main campus library is Firestone Library and serves as the main repository for the humanities and social sciences.
 Its collections include the autographed manuscript of F. Scott Fitzgerald's The Great Gatsby and George F. Kennan's Long Telegram.
 In addition to Firestone library, specialized libraries exist for architecture, art and archaeology, East Asian studies, engineering, music, public and international affairs, public policy and university archives, and the sciences.
 The library system provides access to subscription-based electronic resources and databases to students.